nikhil-sarav/D8_MFC4_ImageDeblurringSuperResolution/README.md

 ## Conclusion

 This project demonstrates the effectiveness of the Plug-and-Play ADMM framework for single-image super-resolution using a DnCNN denoiser as an implicit prior.
-The key findings are as follows.
-First, PnP-ADMM consistently outperforms bicubic interpolation by approximately 2–3 dB in PSNR on 2× super-resolution tasks.
-Second, the DnCNN, trained purely for Gaussian denoising, generalizes effectively as an image prior within the ADMM optimization loop, validating the core idea of the PnP framework.
-Third, convergence is stable, with the primal residual $\|x - v\|$ decreasing monotonically across iterations.
-Fourth, the Conjugate Gradient solver efficiently handles the data-fidelity subproblem without requiring explicit construction of the full system matrix.
-Finally, the penalty parameter $\rho = 0.005$ provides a good balance between data fidelity and regularization, reducing over-smoothing artifacts from the denoiser.
+The key findings are:

+1. PnP-ADMM consistently outperforms bicubic interpolation by approximately 2–3 dB in PSNR on 2× super-resolution tasks.
+2. The DnCNN, trained purely for Gaussian denoising, generalizes effectively as an image prior within the ADMM optimization loop, validating the core idea of the PnP framework.
+3. Convergence is stable, with the primal residual $\|x - v\|$ decreasing monotonically across iterations.
+4. The Conjugate Gradient solver efficiently handles the data-fidelity subproblem without requiring explicit construction of the full system matrix.
+5. The penalty parameter $\rho = 0.005$ provides a good balance between data fidelity and regularization, reducing over-smoothing artifacts from the denoiser.

 ---